Every therapy session is slightly different. However, there are some basic components that occur in all therapy sessions:

 The differences occur based on the type of therapy that is needed:

 1) Speech / Articulation / Oral-Placement Therapy – The exact exercises that are worked on during the session are determined based on the results of the evaluation.
 An example of exercises used in the session might be one that improves the strength, stability, grading, and dissociation of a specific oral structure (such as the jaw, tongue, lips, and/or cheeks).
 There will frequently also be the use of specialized oral-placement ‘tools’ designed specifically for use in and around the mouth.
 Lastly, there will be exercises and activities which focus on speech production skills associated with the oral-placement exercises that have been chosen.
 For example, if we are targeting the lips, we would likely focus on speech sounds using the lips (ex: “oo”, “oh”, “w”, “p”, “b”, and “m”).
-For very young children, there is often also the use of toys and games to encourage as much interaction and verbal expression as possible, as well as to keep the child engaged and motivated.

 2) Speech & Feeding & Tongue-Tie Therapy: The format of these therapy sessions are similar to the speech, articulation, and oral-placement sessions.
 The primary difference is that there is also a more in-depth focus on the oral structures especially when there is the presence of tongue-ties and lip-ties, because of their impact on speech & feeding.
-A portion of the session is spent addressing specific food-related exercises, with the foods & drinks the parent (or adult client) will bring.
+A portion of the session is also spent addressing specific food-related exercises, with the foods & drinks the parent (or adult client) will bring.
 These exercises also help develop the motor-planning skills necessary for speech & feeding.
 If there are significant feeding difficulties or picky eating issues, the exercises will also focus on improving the child’s (or adult client’s) ability to eat and drink safely, while also expanding the variety of tastes and textures that the child (or adult client) is able to manage in their mouth, as well as expanding their diet to be more nutritionally balanced.

 For more information, and for help discovering which type of therapy might be best for your child (or yourself), please contact us at: info@horizonspeech.com.